 Q8.
 How will I keep up to date with my child’s progress at college?

-The college electronic tracking system (ETrackr) is accessible both for parents and students via the college Moodle site.
+The colleges electronic tracking system (eTracker) is accessible both for parents and students via the college Moodle site.
 The software provides information about your child’s progress, their punctuality and attendance record, as well as their progress against set targets.
 We also use this information to send progress reports and for discussion at Parents’ Evenings.

 Q9.
 How do you monitor the quality of teaching?